Economic Justice for Scotland

 IPPR Scotland is now delighted to invite you to join us for an event exploring paths to economic justice in Scotland.
 Nicola Sturgeon MSP, First Minister of Scotland, will open the event with her vision for the Scottish economy, before a panel of community, business and trade union leaders come together to respond to key questions on fairness and prosperity in the nation's economy.

-This event is open to all and will take place on Wednesday 22 January 2020, 2.30-5.00pm at The National Museum of Scotland, Chambers St, Edinburgh EH1 1JF.
+This event is open to all and will take place on Wednesday 22 January 2020, 2.30-5.00pm at The National Museum of Scotland, Lothian St, Edinburgh EH1 1JF.
 The event will open with refreshments at 2.30pm, with speeches beginning at 3.00pm.